MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 The package must be an `ament_cmake` package, we can either define it with `--build-type ament_cmake` in the `pkg create` command or we can rely on the default settings of it.

 Let's create an `srv` folder, we will store our service here and we are free to delete the `src` and `include` folders.

-> If you want to delete a folder from command line that is not empty you can use the `rm -rf folder` command

 In the `srv` folder we create a our service file `CustomCalc.srv` with the following request-response structure:
 ```bash